Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 3 Months Behind on Mortgage in Idaho — What Are Your Options?

 Being 3 months behind on your mortgage in Idaho puts you at the threshold where most servicers begin preparing the Notice of Default for recording.
 Federal regulations prohibit the first foreclosure action until 120 days of delinquency — giving you approximately 30 days before the NOD can be recorded.
-A complete modification application submitted during this window can prevent the NOD from being recorded, keeping the formal 115-day clock from ever starting.
-Idaho provides no post-sale redemption — making the pre-NOD period the most critical window in your entire foreclosure situation.
+A complete modification application submitted during this window can prevent the NOD from being recorded, keeping the Idaho Code § 45-1506 foreclosure clock from ever starting.
+Under § 45-1506, once the NOD is recorded the trustee must complete certified mail service, three in-person service attempts over at least seven consecutive days, newspaper publication, and a minimum of 120 days from the NOD recording before the trustee sale can be held.
+Idaho Code § 45-1512 limits deficiency exposure after a non-judicial sale — but no post-sale redemption exists for most residential properties, making the pre-NOD period the most critical window in your entire foreclosure situation.

 Act Before the NOD Is Recorded